explosivose/isodig/readme.md

 - smooth movement
 - add some 'budge' when cant move
 - animate the character
+- fixme:
+  - some local block configurations do not have a matching tile
+  - can climb and can descend logic seems inconsistent
+  - some hints dont make sense
 - build for web, publish online

 ## first poc goals